Canal Holidays for:

 The canal network passes through almost every type of natural and urban landscape you can expect from England and Wales, from sweeping agricultural meadows to dense and wild woodlands, wetlands, deep dales, expansive broads, cities, villages and towns.

 In the days of the Canal Mania, when most of the modern canals were originally designed and built, engineers were notorious for refusing to shy away from any challenge.
-As a result, the canal network is filled with impressive tunnels, viaducts and bridges and the routes go straight through some of the most beautiful countryside in the UK.
+As a result, the canal network is filled with impressive tunnels, viaducts and bridges and the routes go through some of the most beautiful countryside in the UK.

 Is Canal Water Dirty And Dangerous?

 Although the water in canals may sometimes look muddy it is actually usually fairly unpolluted.
 Unlike rivers, canals do not carry industrial waste or drainage away from cities.
 Canals have their own reservoirs, some also take the purified waste water from treatment plants but this water has to comply with strict cleanliness standards.
-Hence the canals support large numbers of birds which feed off fish or other water creatures or plants.
-You can see swans, ducks, moorhens, coots, herons and other water birds.

 What Happens To Waste Water, Refuse And Sewage?